project-march/ProjectMarch/doc/march_packages/march_input_device.rst

             }
             break;

 - Add a new entry to the *stateToGaitMapping*.
-Do this by adding a extra line in the constructor of the *StateMachine.cpp*:
+Do this by adding an extra line in the constructor of the *StateMachine.cpp*:

 .. code::